lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 + creating objects whose custom behavior can be defined only at creation time
 + creating objects that can be initialized only once at creation time

+> The **Revealing Constructor** pattern allows you to expose certain private functionality of an object to the consumer only at the time of creation, making them completely inaccessible once the object is created.

 Let's consider the following code fragment:

 ```javascript